 How to get your first product marketing job

 If you’re working for a company that already has an established product marketing team, then grab coffee with a few members of that team.
+Even if you're looking for a job, then reach out via LinkedIn to product marketers and setup informal coffee chats.
 The fact is, there’s no one “path” to product marketing.

-So if you’re considering applying to your first product marketing role, here’s what I would recommend as a hiring manager:
+So if you’re considering applying to your first product marketing role, here’s what I would recommend from my perspective as a hiring manager:

-- Start (or keep) writing.
+Start (or keep) writing.
 When I’m reviewing applications I always look for writing samples.
 Your writing doesn’t necessarily need to be product-centric, but it is important to see that you can tell a story about a topic that someone may have difficulty understanding and simplify it.
 If you have a great example of storytelling through other campaigns you’ve worked on, or content you’ve written, make sure to emphasize this in your application.
+If you've never done product marketing before, and you are interested in a specific industry - like marketing technology.
+Spend some time reading about the product, competitors, and then write a post comparing positioning - and where you think there's room for improvement.

-- Work on a side project, or volunteer to help your product marketing team out.
+Work on a side project, or volunteer to help your product marketing team out.
 If you have a side project that involves bringing a new product to market, it’s a great opportunity to work on content and a launch campaign.
 Even if that’s not the case though, try to volunteer on your product marketing team or get in touch with a product marketer and see if you can take a task or two off their plate.
+As we get closer to launches our days get busier, so don't hesitate to reach out a few times (but give us some breathing room) if you don't immediately hear back.

 Getting your first job in product marketing is tough.
 It’s competitive, and a demanding role, but from my perspective it’s the most rewarding and fun opportunity in an organization.
 If you’re thinking about applying to a product marketing role, think about some of the traits above and see if you can shadow a product marketer for a few hours to see if it’s for you.
 Good luck in your search, and happy product marketing!